Omobayode6/cloud-engineering/README.md

   * ls -l to check the file permission
   * ./helloScript.sh - to execute the script, same as bash helloScript.sh
   * bash helloScript.sh - to execute the script
+  * in your bash script you can echo > file.txt - echo into another file or cat > file.txt (this replace the text in file.txt) cat >> file.txt (This append the text to the formal one in file.txt)- that is redirecting the outcome of the scrip to a file.
+  * #Here is a single line comment
+  * : ' Here is a multi line comments '
+  * cat << Kreativ This is a line of text Here ia nother line of text Kreativ(to end it) - hereDock output the text including comment into the terminal.

+  ### Conditional Statement
+  *